Why your car won’t start in cold weather

 Oil thickens when cold.
 If your carmaker lists a summer weight oil and a different oil for cold temperatures and you haven’t changed to the cold water recommendation, that can cause a no start when cold condition.

-Sensor or throttle body issues
+Sensor or throttle body issues can prevent your car from starting in cold weather

 The computer uses data from the engine coolant temperature sensor, the intake air temperature sensor, air density data from the MAF sensor or barometric pressure data from the MAP sensor to calculate the correct amount of fuel to add to the incoming cold air.
 Bad data from any of those sensors will result in a mixture that’s too rich or too lean and it won’t start your engine.